FromDaong/nft-web/docs/Social.md

 2. Post is sent to Fanout Service and pushed to Redis cache of home timelines
 3. Copy of the post is sent to Apache Storm to generate trending topics(or #tags)
 4. Same post is sent to Search Service to generate search index (first extracts users and hashtags from post)
-5. _Post is sent to Chain Service to generate trits - should be the second step_
+5. _Post is sent to Chain Service to generate nfts - should be the second step_

 ## Feed and Searches